Per Aspera Ad Astra (2026 film)

-Per Aspera Ad Astra (星河入梦) is an upcoming Chinese science fiction adventure film, directed by Han Yan and starring Dylan Wang and Victoria Song, with Zu Feng, Luo Haiqiong, and Duo Wang in supporting roles.
-The film revolves around a near-future virtual dream system called "Good Dreams" allowing people to create and control their own dream worlds, but inadvertently leading to hidden dangers.
+Per Aspera Ad Astra (星河入梦 (Xīnghé Rùmèng)) is a 2026 Chinese science fiction adventure film, directed by Han Yan and starring Dylan Wang and Victoria Song, with Zu Feng, Luo Haiqiong, and Wang Duo in supporting roles.
+The film revolves around a near-future virtual dream system called "Sweet Dreams" allowing people to create and control their own dream worlds, but inadvertently leading to hidden dangers.

 Plot

-Set in the near future, Per Aspera Ad Astra follows the emergence of the virtual dream system "Good Dreams" which enables people to create and control their dreams.
-However, as the technology spreads, a crisis begins to unfold.
-The protagonists, Xu Tianbiao (played by Dylan Wang) and Li Simeng (played by Victoria Song), become trapped in shifting dreamscapes, assuming different identities in each scenario.
+Set in the near future, where interstellar travel is made possible through decades-long hibernation, the virtual dream system 'Sweet Dreams LM' allows passengers to create and control vivid, interactive dreams, preventing their brains from atrophying during the long voyage.
+However, as the technology spreads, a crisis begins to unfold aboard the vessel Mengya.
+Dream system administrator Xu Tianbiao (played by Dylan Wang) and starship captain Li Simeng (played by Victoria Song) uncovers a catastrophic malfunction, become trapped in shifting dreamscapes, assuming different identities in each scenario.
 From a cutlery battle in a Western restaurant to a dystopian gunfight, they transform into assassins, warriors, and ninjas, engaging in clashes with criminal syndicates.
-As their journey progresses, they uncover the dark secrets hidden within "Good Dreams".
+As their journey progresses, they uncover the dark secrets hidden within "Sweet Dreams".